remp2020/remp/Mailer/README.md

     * As the generator implementation can be very specific (for example couple of our generators expect text version of Wordpress post as one of the inputs), it's OK to tie API part of the generator to the caller.
-    * CMS receives back data extracted from WP post in a form, that can be submitted to the Mailer's Generator form and also an URL where these data can be submitted.
+    * CMS receives back data extracted from WP post in a form, that can be submitted to the Mailer's Generator form and a URL where these data can be submitted.
     * CMS provides a link, that creates a hidden form, populates it with *preprocessed* data and submits it to the Mailer.

     The result is, that instead of someone manually copy-pasting data out of Wordpress to Mailer, one can simply "trigger"